gouvei4/desafio-compass-uol/README.md

-# Compass Uol - API Clinic Vet
+# Compass Uol - API VetClinic

 One to two paragraph statement about your product and what it does.